Chidinma98/LWC-Tracker/README.md

-A salesforce project using Lightning Web Components that uses an app to keep track of animals.
+A salesforce project using Lightning Web Components that keeps track and stores information about various wildlife.